 The £1,249,000 pothole funding allocation will be divided up into planned, preventative and reactive maintenance projects as follows -

 - the planned capital carriageway maintenance programme is increased by £375,000 per year to include schemes on residential feeder roads, where concrete carriageways had previously been overlaid with a thin surface that had failed.
-This led to numerous potholes which did not reach the criteria for repair resulting in uneven surface condition and the possibility of structural concrete failure if left indefinitely.
+This led to many potholes which did not reach the criteria for repair resulting in uneven surface condition and the possibility of structural concrete failure if left.

 - the planned capital footway maintenance programme is increased by £400,000 per year to add up to 25 additional schemes to the recycle and resurfacing programmes.
 This will enable the authority to increase the investment in the city’s footways by over 50% and reduce the £45 million worth of backlog on the network.

-- the preventative maintenance programmes which include surface dressing and micro surfacing will be increased by £150,000 per year respectively which will result in a further 30,000m2 of surface dressing on the principal road network and 23,000m2 of micro surfacing on the unclassified road network in residential areas.
+- the preventative maintenance programmes which include surface dressing and micro surfacing will be increased by £150,000 per year.
+This will result in a further 30,000m2 of surface dressing on the principal road network and 23,000m2 of micro surfacing on the unclassified road network in residential areas.
 Both these treatments are used to seal up the existing road surface therefore preventing water ingress which is the main cause of potholes developing in the carriageway.

 - to increase the level of existing pothole repairs and prevent a backlog building up an extra reactive maintenance gang will be employed at a cost of £100,000.
 This will enable the authority to carry out approximately 1500 further repairs to defects on the network of which a large majority of these will be pothole repairs.